 Each guest has their own mattress with sheets, blankets and pillows and also a small bucket (for vomiting) as well as an ashtray and some local jungle tobacco (mapacho) that is traditionally used in conjunction with ayahuasca.

 We recommend that you bring a medium-sized water bottle with you that can be re-filled from the large container of purified water that is stationed by the door.
-A headtorch or a small torch that can easily fit inside your pocket is also a good idea.
+A headtorch or a small torch that can easily fit inside your pocket and a lighter are also a good idea.

 There are clean, modern bathrooms right next to the maloka

-For first-timers, Stace will give a short talk about a half hour before we begin, explaining some of the ‘do’s and don’ts’ for the upcoming ceremony and also other important information to ensure that you have a positive, pleasurable and totally safe experience.
+For first-timers, Stace or Drew will give a short talk about an hour before we begin, explaining some of the ‘do’s and don’ts’ for the upcoming ceremony and also other important information to ensure that you have a positive, pleasurable and totally safe experience.

-We then proceed to ‘smudge’ the entire Maloka (large ceremonial hut) by burning ‘Palo Santo’, a local fragrant wood to create a nice clear space for the night’s work.
+We then proceed to ‘smudge’ the entire Maloka (large ceremonial hut) by burning ‘Palo Santo’, a local fragrant wood to create a nice clean space for the night’s work.

 The dosage given to each guest is tailored to their own particular needs and desires.
-We usually give first-time drinkers a half dose to begin with, just to make sure that they don’t have too intense an experience and also to try and get a good idea of how sensitive they are and therefore how much they will require in future ceremonies.
+We usually give first-time drinkers a maximum of a half dose to begin with, just to make sure that they don’t have too intense an initial experience and also to ensure that we get a good idea of how sensitive they are and therefore how much they will require in future ceremonies.
 If they do require a second dose later on, but only after at least one hour has passed, we will bring it over to them but as a general rule we prefer that they have ‘purged’ (vomited) the first dose before we give them a second one.

 The Ayahuasca that we use at Dreamglade is very potent and usually very ‘visual’.
-The brew is first smudged/prepared for the ceremony by both Stace and the Shipibo Curandera and then each guest is called up in turn to receive their initial cupful.
+The brew is first smudged/prepared for the ceremony by both Stace and Raul and then each guest is called up in turn to receive their initial cupful.
 We always advise our guests to make a short intention just before they drink, just as a prelude to the healing work.

 Once everybody has taken their dose, the lantern is extinguished and the ceremony begins.